MaiderAbad/maiderabad.github.io/content/posts/case-study-scientific-repo/index.md

 showAuthor: true
 # externalUrl: "https://www.nature.com/articles/s41598-024-56171-6"
 ---

-# Enhancing Disease Detection with Model Ensembles: A Comprehensive Study on Chest X-ray Analysis
+{{<lead>}}
 Advancements in artificial intelligence (AI) have revolutionized medical diagnostics, providing tools that promise both speed and accuracy.
 In one of my recent studies, published in *Scientific Reports*, I explored how ensemble learning techniques can improve the generalization of pre-trained convolutional neural networks (CNNs) for disease detection using chest X-ray images.
 This post delves deeper into the challenges we addressed, our methodology, key findings, and the broader implications of this research.

+Refer to the [full article](https://doi.org/10.1038/s41598-024-56171-6) for more details.
+{{</lead>}}

 ---